CU-CloudCollab/DockerImageLibrary/README.md

 ## Tagging + Downstream Images

 We reccomend using the git hash as a tag for your image builds ($TRAVIS_COMMIT, as shown above).
-Each daily build will overwrite the prior with the latest upstream patches.
+While a commit is current, each daily build will overwrite the prior with the latest upstream patches.
 Additionally, the current build will automatically be tagged as "latest".

-Downstream images can explicitly lock to a git hash which ensures they don't unexpectedly inherit major changes to the image, but that they still receive daily upstream patches.
-They can also choose to follow latest if changes aren't a concern.

 ## Contributing